trien-hong/ChromeHttpRequestBlocker/README.md

     * I might put it back but for now it's removed.
     * Since this is for personal use and I know how to add valid patterns I've removed it.
     * I believe it makes the extension a little bit faster.
 Especially if you have thousands of patterns to check.
-* Simply add a site like `google.com` is all you need
+* Within options.html simply add a site like `google.com` is all you need
     * In the background, when you click save, the extension will automatically add in the correct patterns to be able to block request
     * The patterns are `*://*.` for prefix and `/*` for suffix
     * It will look something like `*://*.google.com/*` or `*://*.yahoo.com/*` or `*://*.ads.twitter.com/*`